notmarek/pingapi/README.md

   }]
   ```

-  It requires a json-array of urls in the request body and `Content-Type` to be `application/json`.
-The body should be
+  It requires a JSON array of URLs in the request body and the `Content-Type` to be set to `application/json`.
-  of the form:
+  The body should be in the following format:
     ```json
     {
       "urls": [